amzn/style-dictionary/docs/src/content/docs/info/architecture.md

 ## 7. Resolve aliases / references to other values

-After all the tokens have been transformed, it then does another pass over the token object looking for aliases, which look like `"{size.font.base.value}"`.
+After all the tokens have been transformed, it then does another pass over the token object looking for aliases, which look like `"{size.font.base}"`.
 When it finds these, it then replaces the reference with the transformed value.
 Because Style Dictionary merges all token files into a single object, aliases can be in any token file and still work.

 ## 8. Format the tokens into files